-Red Hot Chili Peppers have gone through a number of guitarists over the years, but their longest-tenured and arguably most interesting was John Frusciante, who served two separate stints with the band, from 1988–1992 and from 1998–2009, and then rejoined the band in late 2019 only to see all foreseeable future gigs put on hold by the pandemic.
-While this latest, third chapter of the “RHCP with John Frusciante” story will have to wait to be told, the thrilling highs and fraught lows of this relationship between band and guitarist easily explain fans’ excitement about the reunion.
+Red Hot Chili Peppers have gone through a number of guitarists over the years, but their longest-tenured and arguably most interesting was John Frusciante, who served two separate stints with the band, from 1988–1992 and from 1998–2009, and then rejoined the band in late 2019, releasing two albums with the group in 2022.
+While this latest, third chapter of the “RHCP with John Frusciante” story continues to unfold, the thrilling highs and fraught lows of this relationship between band and guitarist easily explain fans’ excitement about the reunion.

 The young Frusciante was first locked in as the group’s guitarist after they tested a few stand-ins following the sudden death of original member Hillel Slovak in 1988.
 As bassist Flea commented in Jeff Apter‘s 2004 book, Fornication: The Red Hot Chili Peppers Story, Fruiscante was “a really talented and knowledgeable musician.
 He [Frusciante] knows all the shit I don’t know.
 I basically know nothing about music theory and he’s studied it to death, inside and out.
 He’s a very disciplined musician—all he cares about are his guitar and his cigarettes.”